 A ducted Extractor Hood eliminates the need for changing the activated charcoal filter system on a regular basis, as well as avoiding the airflow limitation (and resultant loss of power) because of the activated charcoal filtration system.
 However, some kitchen environments do not allow ducted Extractor Hoods, due to insufficient space or ability to install a duct system,

 Extractor Hoods more often than not include a built-in lighting style incandescent, fluorescent, to light up the cooking area.

-Additionally, some manufacturers provide matching accessories, for example: splashback panels, pot racks, display units, dish racks, allowing a greater flexibility of design.
+Additionally, some manufacturers provide matching accessories, for example, splashback panels, pot racks, display units, dish racks, allowing greater flexibility of design.